genomematt/survivalvolume/README.md

 # Installation

 Survival volume is written for use with Python3

-It has dependencies on matplotlib v1.3-1.5, mpld3, pandas and lifelines It is recommended that you use a pyvenv virtual environment.
+It has dependencies on matplotlib v1.3-1.5, mpld3, lifelines, scipy, pandas, numpy and xlrd.

+It is recommended that you use a pyvenv virtual environment.

 For a simple install using the release version of mpld3 you can either install from the Python Package Index (PyPI)